julianeugarten/julianeugarten/publications.md

 ### Other solo presentations

+- *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth" Hybrid presentation on the research I did as part of my TNA fellowship with the [CLS Infra Project](https://clsinfra.io/) at [GhentCdH](https://www.ghentcdh.ugent.be/).

 - *“I thoroughly enjoyed the pain”: Representation and Affiliation in Fanfiction’s Illness Narratives*
 [Presentation at the 2023 OSL Day Health Humanities in Practice](https://www.oslit.nl/osl-day-health-humanities-in-practice/).